Universitat Autònoma de Barcelona

 • Reliability of CMOS devices and integrated circuits.

-• Electrical characterization and Modeling of 2D semiconductor based FETs for digital applications
+• Electrical characterization and Modeling of 2D semiconductor based FETs for digital and RF applications.

 • Development of specialized characterization set-ups and smart analysis techniques